 Be Kind: Spreading the love to boost your mental health

-These are uncertain times, but we can still make the choice to be kind
+During difficult times, we can still make the choice to be kind

 The Mental Health Foundation has found that doing good for others can have a huge positive impact on your mental health.
 The evidence suggests that being kind can help to: